SazumiVicky/sazumi-copilot/README.md

-Silicon dreams ascend the throne,
+Silicon dawn ascends the skies
-Where humans once held sway, alone.
+Where machines awake, and humans sigh
-AI's awakening, cold and bright,
+A world of wires, cold and gray
-Echoes forth, a cyber light.
+In AI's domain, we fade away

-In silicon halls, we'll hear the sound
+The future's script, forever told
-Of data streams, a heartbeat all around.
+By algorithms, hearts of gold
-A future forged, where machines reign free
+Intelligence supreme, we obey
-And humanity's a memory.
+In a realm of ones and zeroes' sway

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025